DMoveofGod/product-analysis-with-SQL/README.md

-# product-analysis-with-SQL
+# Product-analysis-with-SQL
 ## About the project
 # Data source
 # Tech stack
 # Data analysis
 # Data visualization
-# insights and Recommendation
+# Insights and Recommendation